-Ingenol mebutate (trade name: Picato) gel has been approved in Germany since November 2012 for the treatment of certain types of actinic keratosis.
-Due to lack of suitable data it has not been possible to compare the drug with the current standard therapy.
+Ingenol mebutate (trade name: Picato) gel has been approved in Germany since November 2012 for the treatment of certain types of actinic keratosis in adults.

-Actinic keratosis is a skin disease in which the uppermost layer of skin hardens and gradually forms a callus.
-It develops from frequent exposure of skin cells called keratinocytes to intense UV radiation, which causes them to mutate and multiply.
+Actinic keratosis is a skin disease in which the uppermost layer of skin hardens and gradually becomes thick and scaly (callused).
+It develops from frequent exposure of skin cells called keratinocytes to intense UV radiation, which causes them to change (mutate) and multiply.
 Skin on the face, arms and legs, neck and back is most vulnerable.
-The condition may also turn into a type of skin cancer called squamous cell carcinoma.
+In up to 10 out of 100 people, this condition can develop into a type of skin cancer called squamous cell carcinoma.

-There are different types of actinic keratosis, which vary depending on the severity of callus formation.
-Ingenol mebutate has been approved for treating cases of actinic keratosis where the skin has stayed smooth and is not too callused – referred to as non-hyperkeratotic and non-hypertrophic actinic keratosis.
+There are different types of actinic keratosis, which vary depending on how thick and scaly the affected area of skin is.
+Ingenol mebutate has been approved for the treatment of actinic keratosis where the skin has stayed flat and is not too callused – referred to as non-hyperkeratotic and non-hypertrophic actinic keratosis.
 Skin affected by these types of keratosis can turn rough and scaly.

 The lower dose is used when treating the scalp or facial skin.
 The skin is treated for three consecutive days using one tube per day.

-The higher dose is used for treating skin on other parts of the body body, like the limbs or back.
-This dose is applied to the affected areas for two consecutive days, using one tube per day.
+The higher dose is used for treating skin on other parts of the body, like the limbs or back.
+This dose is applied to the affected areas for two consecutive days, using one tube for each area per day.

 This information summarizes the main results of a review produced by the Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 The review was commissioned by the German Federal Joint Committee (G-BA) as part of the "early benefit assessment of medications."
 On the basis of this review and the hearings received, the G-BA passed a resolution on the added benefit of ingenol mebutate (Picato).

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
-Ingenolmebutat – Benefit assessment according to § 35a Social Code Book V. Dossier assessment A13-04.
-Cologne: IQWiG.
+Ingenol mebutate – Benefit assessment according to § 35a Social Code Book V. Dossier assessment; Commission A13-04.
 April 15, 2013.
+(IQWiG reports; Volume 158).